truenas/documentation/content/en/hub/tasks/advanced/plugins.md

 * [DS-Client Installation Guide](https://s3.amazonaws.com/asigra-documentation/Guides/Cloud%20Backup/v14.1/Client_Software_Installation_Guide.pdf): How to install the DS-Client system.
   DS-Client aggregates backup content from endpoints and transmits it to the DS-System service.
 * [DS-Client Management Guide](https://s3.amazonaws.com/asigra-documentation/Help/v14.1/DS-Client%20Help/index.html): Managing the DS-Client system after it has been successfully installed at one or more locations.

+## Creating a New Plugin

+TrueNAS community members are welcome to develop and contribute their own plugins to the project!
+See the [contributing plugins article]() for more details.